conanite/nydp/README.md

-# NYDP
+# `'nydp`

-NYDP is a new LISP dialect, much inspired by [Arc](http://arclanguage.org/), and implemented in Ruby.
+`'nydp` is a new LISP dialect, much inspired by [Arc](http://arclanguage.org/), and hence indirectly by all of `'arc`'s ancestors, and implemented in Ruby.

-NYDP is "Not Your Daddy's Parentheses", a reference to [Xkcd 297](http://xkcd.com/297/) (itself a reference to Star Wars), as well as to the meme [Not Your Daddy's Q](http://tvtropes.org/pmwiki/pmwiki.php/Main/NotYourDaddysX), where Q is a modern, improved Q unlike the Q your daddy used.
-"NYDP" also shamelessly piggypacks on the catchiness and popularity of the [NYPD](https://en.wikipedia.org/wiki/NYPD_Blue) abbreviation ("New York Police Department", for those who have no interest in popular US politics or TV).
+`'nydp` is "Not Your Daddy's Parentheses", a reference to [Xkcd 297](http://xkcd.com/297/) (itself a reference to Star Wars), as well as to the meme [Not Your Daddy's Q](http://tvtropes.org/pmwiki/pmwiki.php/Main/NotYourDaddysX), where Q is a modern, improved Q quite unlike the Q your daddy used. `'nydp` also shamelessly piggypacks on the catchiness and popularity of the [NYPD](https://en.wikipedia.org/wiki/NYPD_Blue) abbreviation ("New York Police Department", for those who have no interest in popular US politics or TV).

 We do not wish to suggest by "Not Your Daddy's Parentheses" that Common Lisp, Scheme, Racket, Arc, Clojure or your favourite other lisp are somehow old-fashioned, inferior, or in need of improvement in any way.

-The goal of NYDP is to allow untrusted users run sandboxed server-side scripts.
-By default, NYDP provides no system access :
+The goal of `'nydp` is to allow untrusted users run sandboxed server-side scripts.
+By default, `'nydp` provides no system access :

 * no file functions
 * no network functions